noc-lab/Predictive-models-of-DMR-in-CML-patients/README.md

 ## Citation

-If you use the modules, please cite this paper:
+If you use the modules, please cite the paper:

 ```text
 @article{